 Fumigants usually are not effective because the complexity and shallowness of vole burrow systems allow the fumigant to escape.
 They may work in new, small burrow systems with only one or two entrances.

-Trapping voles is best left to Wildlife Control Professionals in Virginia.
+Trapping is best left to Wildlife Control Professionals in Virginia.

-Shooting is not practical or effective in controlling voles.
+Shooting is not practical or effective in controlling them.

 A wide variety of predators feed on voles.
-Voles are relatively easy for most predators to catch and are active, and therefore available, day and night year-round.
-Despite their vulnerability and availability, voles are not usually “controlled” by predators.
-This is because voles have a high reproductive potential.
+They are relatively easy for most predators to catch and are active, and therefore available, day and night year-round.
+Despite their vulnerability and availability, they are not usually “controlled” by predators.
+This is because they have a high reproductive potential.
 Postpartum breeding is common and females may breed as early as 2 weeks of age.
 Synchronous breeding also occurs.
 These factors enable voles to increase at a faster rate than predators (Pearson 1985).

 Jameson (1958) calculated that 100 meadow voles per acre destroyed about 4% of an alfalfa crop, which amounted to about 1,000 pounds per acre over 7 months.